 Did you know that there are animals that eat flowers?
 Most people don’t realize this because they only think of flowers as bees’ and butterflies’ sources of nectar.
 However, there are actually quite a few animals that munch on them!

-In this blog post, we’ll introduce you to 10 different animals that enjoy eating flowers.
-These animals sure are interesting, and some of them may even surprise you!
+In this blog post, I’ll introduce you to 10 animals that love eating flowers.
+These creatures are fascinating, and some might surprise you!

 1. Turtles/Tortoises